Find a Home

 choose a mountain community for your dream home

-With over 110 brokers in eight locations throughout Colorado and New Mexico, find your next mountain home with Coldwell Banker Mountain Properties.
+With over 150 brokers in 10 locations throughout Colorado, Idaho, New Mexico, and Wyoming, find your next mountain home with Coldwell Banker Mountain Properties.
 Search our available properties by location using the links below.

 The growth and richness of Vail as a premier international mountain resort is echoed in the quality of real estate, recreation, events, culture, shopping and dining available in this beautiful valley.
 The après’ ski and nightlife, and hundreds of world-class shops from boutiques to ski shops mean there is always something to do.
 Art aficionados can take in dozens of galleries, art auctions, and art installations around town.
 With Vail’s ideal weather, and you have the makings of the perfect vacation or lifestyle.